One woman's quest to redeem the king under the car park

 “At one point I was so desperate.
 But I’ve got two (teenage) children and I couldn’t go that far,” she said.

-Instead, help came from the University of Leicester and the Richard III Society, an organisation formed 90 years ago and now comprising several thousand devotees known as “Ricardians”.
+Instead, help came from the University of Leicester and the Richard III Society, an organization formed 90 years ago and now comprising several thousand devotees known as “Ricardians”.

 Then, at the last minute, they lost 10,000 pounds of funding again.
 This time Ricardians from around the world -- Australia, Belgium, Germany and Canada -- raised 13,000 pounds.